OpenGPTX/docs/notebooks/applications/spark/SparkHistoryServer.md

   image: public.ecr.aws/atcommons/sparkhistoryserver:14469 #It is Spark version 3.2.1 EOF
 ```
+That's it.
+Give the SparkHistoryServer one minute to start and follow with [accessing the UI](#access-your-own-sparkhistoryserver).

 #### Optional: background information and advanced confugurations

 In the background it adds automatically a lot of default confgurations.
-Be careful in case of changing and ensure you know what you are doing otherwise leave the defaults =)
+Be careful in case of changing and ensure you know what you are doing, otherwise leave the defaults ;)

 `kubectl get SparkHistoryServer sparkhistoryserver -o yaml`:
 ```